 All comments should be captured via the Ballot Desktop to facilitate later consideration by the WG.

 There is no reconciliation of review ballot comments per se.
-However, WGs are expected to consider all comments with the intent of improving the quality and clarity of the content under review.
+However, WGs are expected to consider all comments with the intent of improving the quality and clarity of the content being reviewed.
 The results of the WG’s consideration of each comment shall be recorded on the Ballot Desktop.
 There is no requirement to resolve negative comments.

 Substantive change as a result of a review ballot does not cause an arbitrary need to conduct another review ballot.
-Such changes are the result of indentifying obvious shortcomings in the ballot content which is the intent of a review ballot.
+Such changes are the result of identifying obvious shortcomings in the ballot content which is the intent of a review ballot.
 Having incorporated the change, the WG may move forward with the informative document or DSTU.
 However, a WG always has the option to conduct another review if felt necessary.

 Quorum and approval levels differ by review ballot type.
-Please consult the for specifics.
+Please consult the GOM for specifics.

-Upon approval, and with the concurrence of the TSC, an informative document may be registered with ANSI as a Technical Report ( §13.01.06).
+Upon approval, and with the concurrence of the TSC, an informative document may be registered with ANSI as a Technical Report (GOM §13.01.06).
 Registration does not infer any status on the document; it simply ensures notification of its availability to a broader audience.

 Where the evaluation and comment period of a DSTU results in a need for substantive changes to the draft standard, the resulting normative ballot material may embody such changes or a revised DSTU may be released for further evaluation without recourse to another review ballot.